Decoding sepsis with systems immunology

 Sepsis, a dysfunctional immune response to infection that results in multi-organ failure, is a widely underappreciated health crisis.
 It is the ultimate cause of almost 20 percent of deaths worldwide, including many formally attributed to the initial bacterial or viral trigger.

-“Sepsis was the cause of death from the COVID-19 pandemic and will be the cause of death in the next pandemic,” said article lead author Robert Hancock, a professor at the Department of Microbiology and Immunology at the University of British Columbia.
+“Sepsis was the cause of death from the COVID-19 pandemic and will be the cause of death in the next pandemic,” said article lead author Bob Hancock, a professor in the Department of Microbiology and Immunology.
 “If we're going to guard our present and our future, we really need to start to dig into this disease in great detail.”

 Sepsis presents with non-specific early symptoms that evolve differently between individual patients and over time, making it difficult to understand and manage.
 To tease apart this heterogeneous disease, researchers have set out to collect vast amounts of data on information pathways within patients’ cells, from the genetic blueprint to protein production to small molecule signaling.
 Hancock and coauthors explain how systems immunology, a set of computational methods leveraging artificial intelligence, can process this data to track the biological signature that sepsis leaves on the body.